Originate/replay-android/README.md

 <br>(In case you were curious, this is exactly what happens in `ReplayActivity`.)

 ####Step 4 - Track Away!
 You're ready!
-Kick things off with `ReplayIO.trackEvent(String, optionalVarArgsArrayOfData)`
+Kick things off with `ReplayIO.track(String, optionalVarArgsArrayOfData)`

 ### Tests